dssjoblom/rails-ansible-stack/README.md

 Installing everything on a new server
 -------------------------------------

-Setting up a brand new server.
-This assumes you have configured the environment file as specified in "Adding a new environment".
+This section assumes you have configured the environment file as specified in "Adding a new environment".
 If the server is not firewalled, consider setting up UFW manually before proceeding with Ansible, you should allow ports 22, 80 and 443 and disallow all other ports.

 After this, setup is very simple.
 Run the following command
 sequentially:

-ansible-playbook -i ENVIRONMENT --private-key PATH_TO_SSH_KEY site.yml
+`ansible-playbook -i ENVIRONMENT.yaml --private-key PATH_TO_SSH_KEY site.yml`
-ansible-playbook -i ENVIRONMENT --private-key PATH_TO_SSH_KEY site2.yml
+`ansible-playbook -i ENVIRONMENT.yaml --private-key PATH_TO_SSH_KEY site2.yml`

-The environment is now properly setup, the next step is to configure app deployment.
+The environment is now properly setup, the next step is to configure app deployment, which is beyond the scope of this project.
+If you have an existing Mina deploy.rb, you should be able to deploy immediately.

 TODO
 ----